yhagio/tutorialedge.net/content/golang/go-multi-stage-docker-tutorial.md

 # A Simple Multi-Stage Dockerfile

-Using multi-stage Dockerfiles, we can deconstruct the tasks of building and running our Go applications into different stages.
-Typically we start off with a large image which includes all of the necessary dependencies, packages, etc. needed to compile the binary executable of our Go application.
+Using multi-stage Dockerfiles, we can pick apart the tasks of building and running our Go applications into different stages.
+Typically, we start off with a large image which includes all of the necessary dependencies, packages, etc. needed to compile the binary executable of our Go application.
+This would be classed as our `builder` stage.

 We then take a far more lightweight image for our `run` stage which includes only what is absolutely needed in order to run a binary executable.
+This would typically be classed as a `production` stage or something similar.

 ```Dockerfile
 # We use the larger image which includes